linroger/Wealth-of-Nations/China Foreign Exchange Reserves/People's Bank of China (PBoC).md

 - Administering the credit reporting industry
 - Performing any other functions the State Council dictates1

-The PBoC’s foreign exchange reserves have grown to $3.2 trillion in mid-2022 which is the result of a consistently positive [balance of payments](https://www.investopedia.com/terms/b/bop.asp) (BOP) over the years.
+The PBoC’s [[China Foreign Exchange Reserves/Foreign Exchange Reserves.md|foreign exchange reserves]] have grown to $3.2 trillion in mid-2022 which is the result of a consistently positive [balance of payments](https://www.investopedia.com/terms/b/bop.asp) (BOP) over the years.
 Its total reserves fell from $3.4 trillion in January 2022 to $2.5 trillion in mid-2022.2

 ## History of the PBoC